 Stainless steel is a solid choice in more ways than one.
 It’s typically rust-proof, although this can vary depending on the quality of the patio furniture.
-It’s also heavy, meaning that it will probably take gale force winds to make it budge (cushions notwithstanding).
+Unfortunately, it’s also heavy, meaning that it will probably take gale force winds to make it budge (cushions notwithstanding).

 Synthetic resin is surprisingly heavy and a fantastic choice for patio furniture near the ocean.
 Since these items are not constructed of metal, they’re definitely rust-resistant.
 However, a word of warning: cheaper sets often use screws / other hardware that isn’t rust-proof.

 Teak (and Acacia)

 Last but not least, teak is an amazing material for beach-side patio furniture.
 It’s also the only wood choice listed (along with its cousin, Acacia).
 Heavy woods like Teak are the only kind that:

 - Don’t require a tremendous amount of upkeep to keep from warping.

 - Are heavy enough to stand up to the sea winds.